Release notes

 Improved: Dashboard

-Using the menu option, you can view maps of municipalities, water boards, provinces, and environmental services, showing who is already connected and who is already publishing.
+Via the menu option, you can view maps of municipalities, water boards, provinces, and environmental services showing who is already connected and who is already publishing.
 The display of connected and published organizations has been adjusted for the desktop version when you click on the map.

 Improved: Algorithm overview

-In the algorithm description overview, it's now possible to click through to the publishing organization.
-On the organization page, you'll see an overview of all algorithm descriptions published by that organization.
+In the algorithm description overview, it is now possible to click through to the publishing organization.
+On the organization page, you will see an overview of all algorithm descriptions published by the respective organization.

 Improved: Dashboard

-The menu option allows you to view maps of municipalities, water boards, provinces, and environmental services, showing who is already connected and who is already publishing.
+Via the menu option, you can view maps of municipalities, water boards, provinces, and environmental services showing who is already connected and who is already publishing.
 There is now also a link to the organization page.
 Further functionality will be added later.

 For editors: